lkoolik/isrm_health_calculations/README.md

 4. **Sum all Concentrations**: concentrations of PM<sub>2.5</sub> are summed by ISRM grid cell.

 ### Health Module Methodology ###
-The ISRM calculations health module follows US EPA BenMAP CE methodology and CARB guidance.
+The ISRM Tool calculations health module follows US EPA BenMAP CE methodology and CARB guidance.

 Currently, the tool is only built out to use the Krewski et al. (2009), endpoint parameters and functions.([*](https://www.healtheffects.org/publication/extended-follow-and-spatial-analysis-american-cancer-society-study-linking-particulate)) The Krewski function is as follows: